 - Many loyalty conflicts – blended family loyalty conflicts are greater than in the intact family

-- Roles are ambiguous – stepparents' roles often undefined
+- Roles are ambiguous – stepparents' roles are often undefined

-To get more details, click here to listen to radio show #109.
+For more details, click here to listen to Podcast #109.
 You can also click the button below to access all of the information about creating a new blended family structure.

 Model

 Bringing two families together makes the system more complex.
 You have added two extra people to a basic family structure.
-The addition is not the problem, it is those people are often working against the new blended family structure.
-The two former spouses, even if they aren't "enemies" of the family, they add complexity.
-Every addition to the structure requires considering more elements to any situation.
+The addition is not the problem; it is that those people are often working against the new blended family structure.
+The two former spouses, even if they aren't "enemies" of the family, add complexity.
+Every addition to the structure requires considering more elements in any situation.

 Unfortunately, the first reaction is to try to EXCLUDE the "exes", but that is the wrong strategy.
 Research continues to show that kids need their biological parents.
-So, it is best to make the blended family structure as close to the original family design as possible.
+Therefore, it is best to create a blended family structure as close to the original family design as possible.

 That means finding ways to INCLUDE rather than exclude the "exes".
-So the adults need to be mature and work toward the model shown above for the good of the kids.
-Too often divorce is the result of thinking it is for the good of the kids to break the marriage.
+Adults need to be mature and work toward the model shown above for the benefit of the children.
+Too often, divorce is the result of thinking it is in the best interest of the children to end the marriage.
 That is a myth!
-Now that there is a blended family, the reality of having as good a relationship with the exes will truly be for the good of the kids.
+Now that there is a blended family, the reality of having a good relationship with the exes will genuinely be in the best interest of the kids.

 Goals

 As stated earlier, it takes focused effort to make a blended family structure work.
-But your pay off will be less long-term problems and healthier children.
-Setting goals to help achieve the model above is definitely wise.
+But your payoff will be fewer long-term problems and healthier children.
+Setting goals to help achieve the model above is definitely a wise move.

 - Good couple relationship: As with any marriage, the health of the marriage and children depends on the health of the relationship between the husband and wife.
 That requires the most effort, because a blended family structure has multiple elements to create separation rather than togetherness.

 - Mutually satisfying step relationships (closeness varies): Biological parent relationships will always be closer than step relationships.
-Even so, it is imperative to generate as close of a relationship as is appropriate with the step children.
+Even so, it is imperative to generate as close a relationship as is appropriate with the stepchildren.

-- Adults in the children’s households cooperate to help children: In order for this to work well, the exes need to be on the same page as the blended family.
-When the children are with the ex, they need to be operating similarly as when they are at home.
+- Adults in the children’s households cooperate to help children: For this to work well, the exes need to be on the same page as the blended family.
+When the children are with the ex, they need to behave similarly to how they do at home.

 It takes work to get through this serious consequence of divorce.
-Unfortunately, the work isn't done and the children as well as the adults suffer.
-PLEASE CHOOSE TO DO THE WORK and you will reap the rewards.
+Unfortunately, if the work isn't done, both children and adults suffer.
+PLEASE CHOOSE TO DO THE WORK, and you will get the rewards.